 - Endeavor to enlist the support of civic, religious, labor, industrial and commercial groups and civic leaders dedicated to the improvement of intergroup and interracial relations and the elimination of discriminatory practices

 - Advise the Board of Commissioners on fair hiring practices and compliance with state regulations

-- Safeguard all individuals within the city from discrimination because of race, color, religion or national origin, sex, disability, familial status or age
+- Safeguard all individuals within the city from discrimination because of race, color, religion or national origin, sex, disability, familial status, age, sexual orientation, or gender identity.

 The Commission on Human Rights is to be made up of persons who are nearly as possible representative of the several social, economic, religious, cultural, ethnic and racial groups that comprise the population of the city.

 - Rosalyn Brandon, Secretary-Treasurer